Your C-suite thinks the AI rollout is going better than it is

 8th May 2026 | Insights & Case Studies Your C-suite thinks the AI rollout is going better than it is

 The C-suite in the mid-market is justifiably proud of being closer to the work and to clients than they would be in the enterprise.
+UK mid-market C-suite leaders rate their AI progress 17 percentage points higher on average than the operational layer doing the work — and up to 24 points higher on AI compliance.
+This is the central finding from aibl State of UK AI Adoption Survey 2026 (n=755).
+The organisations that close this gap consistently report stronger returns than those operating on the board-level version of events.
 But they’re still focused on strategy and reporting upwards to the board and investors, and can’t be involved in every aspect of the day-to-day.
 That distance often shows up in studies that identify a gap between how executive leadership believes is true and what the people doing the work believe.

 Our research shows the same pattern.
 There’s a consistent C-suite premium on the findings that averages out at +17 points higher across a variety of questions, and top out at +24 points on the topic of AI compliance.